-Newstart allowance, youth allowance, austudy payment and other such Australian Government payments income you received in 2007-08 from the following Australian Government payments:
+Newstart allowance, Youth Allowance, Austudy payment and other such Australian Government payments income you received in 2008-09 from the following Australian Government payments:

-- newstart allowance
+- Newstart allowance

-- vouth allowance
+- Youth Allowance

-- austudy payment
+- Austudy payment

 - parenting payment (partnered)

 - mature age allowance

 - partner allowance

 - sickness allowance

 - special benefit

 - widow allowance

 - exceptional circumstances relief payment or farm help income support

-- an education payment of any of the following and you were 16 years or older:
+- an education payment of any of the following and you were 16 years old or older:

 - ABSTUDY living allowance

 - payment under the Veterans' Children Education Scheme

 - payment under the Military Rehabilitation and Compensation Act Education and Training Scheme 2004 - shown as 'MRCA Education Allowance' on your PAYG payment summary - individual non-business

 - Training for Employment Program allowance

 - New Enterprise Incentive Scheme (NEIS) allowance

 - textile, clothing and footwear special allowance

 - Green Corps training allowance

 - an income support component from a Community Development Employment Project (CDEP) - shown as 'CDEP salary or wages' on your payment summary

 - a CDEP scheme participant supplement

 - Northern Territory CDEP transition payment

 - equine workers hardship wage supplement payment

 - other taxable Commonwealth education or training payments.

-any taxable Australian Government payments other than those listed in the previous column - you will be asked about these in the next question.
+any taxable Australian Government payments other than those listed on the previous page - you will be asked about these in the next question.

-Australian Government payments which are exempt from tax are listed under Amounts you do not pay tax on on page 7.
+Australian Government payments which are exempt from tax are listed under Amounts that you do not pay tax on on pages 8-10.

 If you received an emergency and general assistance payment you cannot use the short tax return.
-These payments are shown at item 22 Other income on the Tax return for individuals (supplementary section) 2008.
+These payments are shown at item 24 Other income on the Tax return for individuals (supplementary section) 2009.